platform9/nodelet/README.md

 Nodelet has a fine-grain orchestration system wherein individual steps needed to configure the stack are logically separated and report independent status, making it easier to assess the health of the system and pinpoint failures.

+Currently nodelet supports k8s 1.21 only.
+Support for other k8s versions is in progress.

 ## Compiling and creating OS packages

 1. Install the build pre-reqs